googleapis/google-cloud-python/docs/datastore-narrative_example.rst

 Connecting to the API Dataset
 -----------------------------

-The sample application uses a utility function, :func:`expenses/_get_dataset`, to set up the connection.
+The sample application uses a utility function, :func:`expenses._get_dataset`, to set up the connection.

 .. literalinclude:: examples/expenses/expenses/__init__.py